With MySQL/MariaDB, you can create a database. The installation on Linux is completed in just a few steps using the terminal.

 Empty set (0.00 sec)

-For example, to insert a record into the table testable the command is:
+For example, to insert a record into the test table, use the following command:

 Note

-It is important to list the values in the same order as the columns of the table.
-In our example, the table’s first column is id and the second column is name.
-Therefore, we need to insert the ID as the first value, and the name as the second.
+It’s important to list the values in the same order as the table’s columns.
+In our example, the first column of the table is id and the second column is name.
+Therefore, we need to insert the ID as the first value and the name as the second value.

-For example, to list all of the contents of our testtable the command is:
+For example, to display all the contents of our test table, use the following command:

 +----+-------+